Rigidity of bordered polyhedral surfaces: Introduction

 For an edge $e$ of a bordered polyhedral surface $(S,T)$, we call $e$ a boundary edge if $e$ belongs to the boundary of $S$.
 Otherwise, we call $e$ an interior edge.
 Similarly, we can define boundary vertices and interior vertices.
 For a polyhedral metric $d:E\to\mathbb{R}_{+}$ on $(S,T)$, the boundary value of $d$ is the restriction of $d$ to $E_{\partial}$, where $E_{\partial}$ is the set of boundary edges.
 In this paper we prove the following result.

 \begin{theorem} Let $(S,T)$ be a bordered triangulated surface.
-For any $h\in\mathbb{R}$, the following statements hold: \begin{itemize} \item[$(a)$] A Euclidean polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\phi_{h}$-curvature (or $\psi_{h}$-curvature) on interior edges. \item[$(b)$] A hyperbolic polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\psi_{h}$-curvature on interior edges. \item[$(c)$] A spherical polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\phi_{h}$-curvature on interior edges. \end{itemize} \end{theorem} A Euclidean (or hyperbolic) polygon is said to be cyclic if it can be inscribed into a Euclidean (or hyperbolic) circle.
-For a cyclic polygon, by adding proper interior edges, we can make it into a bordered polyhedral surface (see Figure \ref{fig2}).
-Notice that the boundary value of this bordered polyhedral surface is exactly the lengths of sides of the cyclic polygon and its $\psi_{0}$-curvature on each interior edge equals to zero.
-As a corollary of Theorem \ref{mt1}, we immediately obtain the following result.
-See e.g. \cite{Pe,Pi,Sc,Ko} for other proofs.
+For any $h\in\mathbb{R}$, the following statements hold: \begin{itemize} \item[$(a)$] A Euclidean polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\phi_{h}$-curvature (or $\psi_{h}$-curvature) on interior edges. \item[$(b)$] A hyperbolic polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\psi_{h}$-curvature on interior edges. \item[$(c)$] A spherical polyhedral metric on $(S,T)$ is determined up to isometry by its boundary value and $\phi_{h}$-curvature on interior edges. \end{itemize} \end{theorem} A Euclidean (or spherical) polygon is said to be cyclic if it can be inscribed into a Euclidean (or spherical) circle.
+A hyperbolic polygon is cyclic if it can be inscribed into a hyperbolic circle, or a hypercycle, or a horocycle.
+Let $P$ be a cyclic polygon.
+Then $P$ can be realized as a bordered polyhedral surface by adding edges between appropriate pairs of vertices of $P$.
+We denote it by $(P,T)$.
+See Figure \ref{fig2} for an example.
+Notice that the boundary value of $(P,T)$ is the side lengths of $P$.
+Lemma \ref{cyc} indicates that $\psi_{0}$-curvature on each interior edge of $(P,T)$ equals to zero.
+As a corollary of Theorem \ref{mt1}, we immediately obtain the rigidity of Euclidean and hyperbolic cyclic polygon.
+Refer e.g. \cite{Pe,Pi,Sc,Ko} for other proofs.
+The rigidity of spherical cyclic polygon is the straightforward corollary of the rigidity of Euclidean cyclic polygon.
+See \cite{Ko} for details.

-\begin{corollary} A Euclidean (or hyperbolic) cyclic polygon is determined up to isometry by its lengths of sides. \end{corollary} In \cite{Luo3,Luo1}, Luo asked whether $\phi_{h}$-curvature determines a hyperbolic polyhedral metric.
-Below we give a part answer to this question.
+\begin{corollary} A Euclidean (or hyperbolic) cyclic polygon is determined by its lengths of sides. \end{corollary} In \cite{Luo3,Luo1}, Luo asked whether $\phi_{h}$-curvature determines a hyperbolic polyhedral metric.
+In the following we give a partial answer to this question.
 We say a triangulated surface $(S,T)$ is stripped if every triangle of $T$ has at least one boundary edge.
 For example, the left (resp. right) in Figure \ref{fig3} is a stripped (resp. non-stripped) triangulated surface.